facuaavila5/facuaavila5/README.md

 ➡️ I particularly enjoy tackling complex problems using algorithms and data structures.

-➡️ I love the Linux ecosystem and I run Arch, btw.
+➡️ I am a big fan of the Linux ecosystem and I run Arch, btw.

 ➡️ In my free time I play guitar and watch anime.